This guide was rewritten on 3/7/17

-A complete guide was posted on Adafruit.com and shows the basic installation process.
-Adafruit made this program and they get 100% of the credit for their hard work.
-This guide was created to simplify the installation and configuration process and help others avoid some of the difficulties I experienced when setting this up.
+A complete guide was posted on Adafruit.com and shows the installation process, and they’ve even updated the process to include a more automated installation.
+This guide was created to simplify the installation and configuration process (especially when the Pi isn’t connected to the internet).

 Part 1 of 2: Hardware